+-Footnotes-

--FootnotesBeta/Photon emitters.
-The MCL for Beta/Photon emitters is written as 4 millirem/year (a measure of rate of radioactive decay).
+Beta/Photon emitters- The MCL for Beta/Photon emitters is written as 4 millirem/year (a measure of rate of radioactive decay).
 The EPA considers 50 pCi/L as the level of concern for beta emitters.
 Chlorine and Chloramines are disinfecting agents added to control microbes that otherwise could cause waterborne diseases or other water quality concerns.
 Most waster systems in Illinois are required by law to add either chlorine or chloramines.
 Levels well in excess of the MRDL could cause irritation of the eyes or nose in some people.
 The value reported reflect multiple locations in the service area.
 Fluoride - Fluoride is added to the water supply to help promote strong teeth.
-The Illinois Department of Public Health recommends a fluoride level of 0.7 mg/L.

-Lead & Copper- Compliance with the Lead and Copper Rule (LCR) is determined by the levels of lead and copper found in samples taken from customers' taps.
+The Illinois Department of Public Headth recommends a fluoride level of 0.7 mg/L. Lead & Copper - Compliance with the Lead and Copper Rule (LCR) is determined by the levels of lead and copper found in samples taken from customers' taps.
 LCR requirements are met if the 90th percentile of all samples taken does not exceed the action level of 15 ppb for lead or 1.300 ppm for copper.
 The "amount detected" reported in the data table refers to the level at the 90th percentile sample.

-Sodium-There is no state or federal MCL for sodium.
+Sodium- There is no state or federal MCL for sodium.
 Monitoring is required to provide information to consumers and health officials that are concerned about sodium intake due to dietary precautions.
-If you are on a sodiumrestricted diet, you should consult a physician about this level of sodium in the water.
+If you are on a sodium restricted diet, you should consult a physician about this level of sodium in the water.
 N-Nitroso-Pyrrolidine (NPYR)- A MCL for this substance has not been established by either state or federal regulations, nor has mandatory health effects language.
-The purpose for monitoring this substance is to assist USEPA in determining the occurrence of unregulated contaminants in drinking water, and whether future regulation is warranted.

-Unregulated Contaminants- A maximum contaminant level (MCL) for this substance has not been established by either state or federal regulations, nor has mandatory health effects language.
+The purpose for monitoring this substance is to assist USEPA in determining the occurrence of unregulated contaminants in drinking water, and whether future regulation is warranted Unregulated Contaminants- Unregulated contaminants are those for which EPA has not established drinking water standards.
+A maximum contaminant level (MCL) for this substance has not been established by either state or federal regulations, nor has mandatory health effects language.
 The purpose for monitoring this substance is to assist USEPA in determining the occurrence of unregulated contaminants in drinking water, and whether future regulation is warranted